 It’s June, which means that school is over for the summer!
 If it’s not yet, it will be very soon.
 Now that you’re no longer in high school but not yet in college

 , we know that the excitement of your freshman year is greater than ever before.

 As a soon-to-be college freshman, the rest of the summer is going to be an exciting time!
-It’s your last summer at home with all of your high school friends and you’ve got a lot of arrangements and decisions to make now
+It’s your last summer at home with all of your high school friends.
+You’ve got a lot of arrangements and decisions to make.

 1. Finalizing Records

 Double (or triple) check with your high school guidance counselor’s office to ensure that they have your correct college selection on record so that your final transcripts will be sent to the correct school, along with any scholarships received.